Arlet/verilog-65C02-microcode/README.md

 ### Cycle counts
 For purpose of minimizing design, I did not keep the original cycle count.
 Most of the so-called dead cycles have been removed.
 In some cases, this was too complicated, most notably when doing the implied push/pull instructions, such as PHA and PLA.
-Due to the pipeline, instruction execution overlaps with fetch of next byte.
-In the case of PHA, the next byte is not an operand, but the next instruction, and it is

 Have fun.